chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sedimentation-64-particles/sedimentation-64-particles.rst

 * The ``particles file`` is set to ``particles.input``, which is the file where the particles are defined.

 * The ``gravity`` ``Function expression`` is set to 0;0;-981 according to the definition of the case.
-As we choose the long axis of the rectangular box along the Y, we define gravity in this direction.
+As we choose the long axis of the rectangular box along the Z, we define gravity in this direction.

 .. note::
-    * The number of particles is not define since here the particles are defined using a file.
-In this case the number of particles is define by the number of particles defined in the file.
+    The number of particles is not defined here since the particles are defined using a file.
+In this case the number of particles is defined by the number of particles defined in the file.

 Particles file
 ---------------